 Now operating as Raybel Charters Community Interest Company, we have owned and run the Sailing Barge Raybel since 1974.

-Our interwoven objectives are to continue the restoration of both hull and rigging with careful attention to originality, to return the Raybel to cargo delivery work under sail, and to run the Raybel as an asset for education, training and community development along the length of the Thames Estuary.
+Our interwoven objectives are to complete the restoration of hull and rigging, with careful attention to originality, to return the Raybel to cargo delivery under sail, and to run the Raybel as an asset for education, training and community development work, along the length of the Thames Estuary.

 A New Era